Knottedness is in NP, modulo GRH: Introduction

 The algorithmic complexity of unknottedness is a long-standing open problem.
 In other words, given a knot $K$ described by a knot diagram or by a triangulation of its complement, is there a fast algorithm to decide whether $K$ is the unknot?
 (The question makes sense for tame knots; all knots in this article will be tame.)
 Haken \cite{Haken:normal} was the first to show that there is \emph{any} algorithm.
 Currently it is not known whether unknottedness can be decided in polynomial time.
 The question can be written

 since $\P$ is the class of yes-no functions (or \emph{yes-no questions} or \emph{decision problems}) on input strings that can be computed in polynomial time.

-Hass, Lagarias, and Pippenger \cite{HLP:complexity} introduced the study of qualitative rather than quantitative bounds on the algorithmic complexity of problems in low-dimensional topology.
-They showed that unknottedness is in the complexity class $\NP$.
+Welsh \cite{Welsh:complexity} proposed the study of qualitative rather than quantitative bounds on the algorithmic complexity of problems in knot theory (and by extension, in low-dimensional topology).
+In response, Hass, Lagarias, and Pippenger \cite{HLP:complexity} showed that unknottedness is in the complexity class $\NP$.
 This is the class of yes-no questions for which an answer of yes can be confirmed in polynomial time with the aid of an auxiliary string called a witness, a proof, or a certificate.
 For example, the question of whether an integer $N$ (written in binary) is composite is trivially in $\NP$, because a certificate can consist of a factorization $N = AB$ that proves that $N$ is composite.

 By definition, the class $\coNP$ is the class of questions whose negations, with no and yes switched, are in $\NP$.
 In other words, a problem is in $\coNP$ if there is a certificate for no rather than yes.
 For example, it is a non-trivial result that primality, the negation of compositeness, is in $\NP$, equivalently that compositeness is in $\coNP$ \cite{Pratt:prime}.
 This result began an encouraging chain of results.
 The computational complexity of primality was improved qualitatively in stages until finally it was established that primality is in $\P$ \cite{Miller:primality,Rabin:primality,AM:elliptic,GK:elliptic,AKS:primes}.
 However, there are other problems that are in both $\NP$ and $\coNP$ that are thought to be hard, for instance, determining whether an integer is the product of two primes.